 Grease the muffin mould with butter.
 If you don’t have a special mould for muffins, use a cake tin.
 Just remember that in that case the baking time will increase to fifty minutes.

-Mix flour, salt, sugar, rising agents, almonds and spices.
-This is the dry bowl.
+Dry bowl – Mix flour, salt, sugar, rising agents, almonds and spices.

-Mix egg, buttermilk, melted butter.
-This is the wet bowl.
+Wet bowl – Mix egg, buttermilk, melted butter.

 Add the contents of the dry bowl to the wet bowl, mix with a fork until you have a lumpy batter.

 Pour the batter into the muffin-holes, fill for not more that three quarters.
 The batter will rise during baking.
 Scatter some flaked almonds over the batter.